Roasting Bell Peppers: A Guide

 1.

-Wash and dry the bell peppers, place each of them in a foil tray.
-The foil will make clean-up easy.
-Rub olive oil all over them to ensure they do not burn.
+Wash and dry the bell peppers, then place each in a foil tray for easy clean-up.
+Finally, rub olive oil all over to prevent burning.

 Mark as complete